30+ Automated Tasks Every Day

 Some sample services that you can interconnect: PayPal, BaseCamp, Trello, FreshBooks, Buffer, Google Docs, Google Drive, MailChimp and Asana.
 A full list can be found here.

-If you aren’t familiar with FreshBooks then I’d recommend taking a read through this review once you’ve finished this article.
-This cloud based accounting system handles my invoicing, expense tracking and time tracking.
+If you aren’t familiar with FreshBooks then I’d recommend taking a read through this Freshbooks review once you’ve finished this article.
+This cloud-based accounting system handles my invoicing, expense tracking and time tracking.
 I can’t tell you how much I hate dealing with my accounting, but FreshBooks makes it quick and painless to send and track payments along with much more which we’ll get to later in the article.
-(A note for French readers, you might like to take a look at Freelancer App)

 Buffer is slowly taking over all of my social media management both for this site and my personal accounts.
 I’m a big fan of Hootsuite as well but the simple fact is that Buffer is faster, easier and integrates better with IFTTT and Zapier.
 The importance of this will become clearer as we move through the post.